-The Mapping Future Imaginaries network is based at RMIT and is a cartography of speculations on a world to come.
+The Mapping Future Imaginaries network is a cartography of speculations on a world to come.
 Mapping Future Imaginaries is a project for generating actions towards future utopias during times of immense uncertainty and flux: social, economic, environmental, and political.

 Network members are scholars, artists, industry professionals, across local and global communities.
 The network presents different orientations, ideas and standpoints and an interconnected web of future possibilities for diverse individuals, communities and the world.